 Step 5: Cut the moving jaws and make the screw housing

-Drill a 20mm and a 15mm hole in the center of the piece using a Fortner bit.
-The depth of the cut should accommodate 2 washers and a 6mm hex nut.
+- Moving Jaw – drill a 20mm and a 15mm hole in the center of the piece using a Fortner bit.
+Ensure the depth can fit two washers and a 6mm hex nut comfortably.

-Drill a 20mm and a 7,5mm hole in the center of the other wood piece and install a 6mm t-nut.
+- Screw Housing – drill a 20mm and a 7,5mm hole in the center of the other wood piece.
+Then, securely fit a 6mm t-nut into the wood.

 Step 6: Assemble and complete the jaws

-Glue the screw housing on the base and attach it with screws.
-The fixed jaw and the screw housing need to be parallel to each other.
+Affix the screw housing onto the base using glue, and reinforce it with screws.
+Ensure that the stationary jaw and the screw housing are aligned parallelly.

-Screw the threaded rod (13,5cm) in the t-nut and mount a 20mm washer and a star knob on the threaded rod.
-Star knobs look really great as handles and they are so easy to make.
+Screw the 135 mm threaded rod into the t-nut, then attach a 20mm washer followed by a star knob.
+Star knobs look really great on handles and they are so easy to make.

-Use epoxy to glue a hex nut on both ends of the rod and slide the wooden knob on the hex nut.
+Use epoxy to glue a hex nut on both ends of the rod.
+To finish the handle, slide the wooden knob onto the hex nut.

 Insert a 15mm washer in the moving jaw (serves as a plate for pushing the jaw forward), mount it on the threaded rod, and seal the nut in the jaw by gluing over a 20mm washer with epoxy.